5 Tips to Properly Maintain Your Tools

 4) Monitor Your Environment

-A dry, clean, and organized space is the best environment to keep your work tools.
+A dry, clean, organized space is the best environment to keep your work tools.
 This environment helps you find what you need when you need it, preserve your tools, and keep your work area looking professional.

 Never store your tools in a hot or humid place, especially metal ones.
 Damp environments can corrode metals, and moist areas can degrade electrical components.

-Meanwhile, a dry and cool place with a low humidity level helps maintain your tools for a long time.
+Meanwhile, a dry and cool place with low humidity helps maintain your tools for a long time.
 Keeping your tools in damp and stuffy garages or basements is not ideal.
 It can corrode metals, but other issues are also related to dampness.

 5) Practice Safety Precautions